Ubuntu: I am because we are

 Evidence-Based

 Grounded in research on what predicts success.
-Incorporates proven models (Finland, High Tech High, Montessori).
-Continuously refined based on implementation data.
+Incorporates proven models.

 03